Everything You Need to Know About Jackknife Accidents & Compensation from Lawyers in Georgia

 "Jackknife accident" is the name given to a crash in which a tractor-trailer or other vehicle that bends in one or more places becomes folded over on itself, making it look like a partially-unfolded pocketknife.
 Jackknifing usually occurs when a semi tractor hauling a trailer skids.
 During the skid, the weight of the trailer pushes the tractor from behind, swinging the back end of the tractor around and pushing the trailer forward until the tractor and trailer are nearly facing one another.

 Jackknife accidents cause fewer deaths than other kinds of tractor-trailer collisions, but they can still cause serious injury or death to motorists sharing the road with truck drivers.
-In 2005, 254 U.S. drivers lost their lives and over 1,000 more were injured in jackknife accidents, according to the Federal Motor Carrier Safety Administration (FMCSA).
+In a recent one year period, 254 U.S. drivers lost their lives and over 1,000 more were injured in jackknife accidents, according to the Federal Motor Carrier Safety Administration (FMCSA).
 Jackknife accidents also cause thousands of dollars in property damage each year.

 Causes and How to Avoid Jackknifing